---

 ITU

-Note: Per Capita GDP in US dollars, source: United Nations Department of Economic and Social Affairs.
+Note: Per Capita GDP in US dollars, source: United Nations and World Bank.

 Senegal Statistics